js044/portfolio/content/work/cicada.md

 ---

 ## Overview
 In 2017, as an undergraduate student, I noticed there were few on-campus literary magazines.
 The ones that did exist had rigid submission guidelines and limited who could submit based on GPA, major, etc. This felt too prohibitive to me, and so I started Cicada Creative Magazine (CCM).
 CCM is an all-arts publication that works to expand traditional notions of art and creativity and fosters a supportive community of creative people.
+You can visit the CCM website [here](https://www.cicadacreativemag.com/).

 {{< lightbox lightbox-id="ccm" img-src="/images/work/ccm/styleguide.png" img-class="left-img" alt="A style guide." >}}